rescript-lang/bucklescript.github.io/docs/why-bucklescript-matters-for-javascript-platform.md

 [Elm](http://elm-lang.org/), or [Purescript](http://www.purescript.org/)
 we think you will probably be interested in BuckleScript as well.

-Bucklescript is not a new language.
+BuckleScript is not a new language.
 It reuses the existing [OCaml programming language](https://ocaml.org/) while still delivering debug-able and performant JavaScript code.
 We think it’s better to reuse than having to invent a new language.